annaduan09/musa-5000-assignment-1/Assignment1.md

 ## Multiple regression analysis

-For our regression analysis, we use a multiple regression to analyze the relationship between one dependent variable (median home value) and multiple explanatory variables.
-Using this, we are able to gauge the strength of the relationship between each predictor and median home value, the direction of the relationship, and the goodness of model fit on our observations.
-Specifically, it allows us to hold individual predictors in isolation to see how, and if, median home values change in response to a unit change in the predictor.
+In our analytical framework, we employ multiple regression to investigate the relationship between our dependent variable, the median home value, and various explanatory variables.
+Through this approach, we not only ascertain the magnitude and direction of the relationship between each predictor and the median home value but also assess the overall fit of the model to our dataset.
+Crucially, this methodology permits us to examine individual predictors in isolation, enabling us to discern how median home value may change in association with a unitary change in a given predictor.

 In the following formula, median household value is a function of the following predictors:
 * **PCTBACHMOR**: Percentage of residents with a bachelor's degree or more.